DanyaAlfageh/nlp-resume/README.md

-## Document Relevance based on SGD Classifier and Cosine Similarity
+# Document Relevance based on SGD Classifier and Cosine Similarity

->This analysis entails determining how similar documents are to a target set of documents.

-The original problem involved narrowing down a set of 'technical' resumes which consist of candidates from various fields such as IT, BusinessAnalyst / Data Scientist, and Software Engineering to a subset of resumes most relevant for an Analyst position.
+This analysis entails determining how similar documents are to a target set of documents.
+The original problem involved narrowing down a large set of 'technical' resumes consisting of candidates from various fields such as IT, Business Analyst / Data Scientist, and Software Engineering to a subset of resumes most relevant for an Analyst position.

-To solve this problem, resumes of employees who already fill similar Analyst positions are collected to represent the target class.
-Then the set of candidate resumes consisting is compared for relevance to the target class.
+To solve this problem, resumes of employees who already fill technical positions are collected and labeled.
+Then the set of candidate resumes is compared for relevance to the labeled resumes.

 The end result does not assess how well a candidate may perform at a particular position but should associate people with relevant resumes to the target position.